-In order to save uplink resources for channel feedback, the feedback is done using a quantization codebook known at both BS and MS. Such limited feedback techniques have been investigated extensively in the context of single-cell MIMO.
+In order to save uplink resources for channel feedback, the feedback is done using a quantization codebook known at both the BS and MS. Such limited feedback techniques have been investigated extensively in the context of singlecell MIMO.

 In the following we consider the feedback of CDI, which is essential for precoding.
-We will not address the feedback of C-QI (channel quality indication) facilitating user scheduling and MCS, which largely depends on the employed beamforming.
+We do not address the feedback of channel quality indica-